svetava/ExpenseManager/README.md

 2. A calendar picker will be added to the main form to allow choosing a period for displaying expenses and their total.

-3. A paginator will be added to the main form.
+3. A paginator will be added to the main page, along with the ability to sort expenses by title, date, or amount, and a search functionality.

 4. Expense category functionality will be added (to filter expenses by category).

+5. A user authentification will be added.

-5. The console error that appears when there are no expenses yet will be fixed (this error does not affect app functionality).
+6. The console error that appears when there are no expenses yet will be fixed (this error does not affect app functionality).

-6. The state update approach will be changed from relying on Zone.js & Angular’s change detection mechanism to a more modern and efficient approach using Signals.
+7. The state update approach will be changed from relying on Zone.js & Angular’s change detection mechanism to a more modern and efficient approach using Signals.

-7. The @Output decorator will be replaced with the more modern output() function.
+8. The @Output decorator will be replaced with the more modern output() function.